adriennerice/storefront/README.md

 # storefront
 Amazon-like storefront using MySQL to take in orders from customers and deplete stock from the store's inventory.

-The products stored in the database are shown below:
+The products stored in the database are shown below.

     ![SQL Code](/images/sqlCode.png)